zywkloo/Socket.io-Curling-Game-Coop/README.md

 *A cooperative Curling Web Game built with Socket.io*

 * Website link, please see [here](http://curlingonlinecoop.ca-central-1.elasticbeanstalk.com/).
-* Host by AWS Elastic Beanstalk.
+* Hosted by AWS Elastic Beanstalk.
 * Currently the hosting is not very stable due to source code errors,  which now I'm debugging on .

  *Contributors:*